 5. Steam for a deeper color

-Just like the most of the things I know about dyeing, this one was a lucky accidental discovery.
-After you dye your fibres, lift them over the hot dye bath and steam them for a few minutes.
+Just like most of the things I know about dyeing, this one was a lucky accidental discovery.
+After you dye your fibers, lift them over the hot dye bath and steam them for a few minutes.
 Hot steam will make the color even darker.
-I believe it's an extra oxidation taking place in this process, which deepens the color.
-This trick works for most tannin-rich dyes, which avocado is one of.
-I steam all of my tannin & iron dyed fibres, too, and it really makes a difference.
+I believe it's extra oxidation taking place in this process, which deepens the color.
+This trick works for most tannin-rich dyes, of which avocado is one.
+I steam all of my tannin & iron-dyed fibers, too, and it really makes a difference.

 If you have more tips for dyers using avocados in their process, let me know.
 I'll be happy to update this post and credit you!